 The issue of health worker shortages is really a serious one.
-This problem is heavily felt in the rural areas, for one only needs to look at the concentration of health workers in urban areas versus those in rural areas.
-Those in rural areas are truly a neglected lot.
-Unfortunately so.
+This problem is more heavily felt in the rural areas than urban areas.

-And it’s not like it’s a new revelation to the responsible authorities.
-I believe it is something very familiar to them.
-But why is it a continued (unresolved) problem?
-Is it because there are no incentives for health professionals to work in rural areas?
+Wherein lies the problem?
+Are there no incentives for health professionals to work in rural areas?
 And if so, what are are the plans of both the Central and County governments to attract and retain healthworkers, in a bid to curb their exit to the private sector?